Best Lactogenic Foods to Enrich Breast Milk

-Papaya is an Asian favorite among foods to increase breast milk production, although their effects have only been recently medically reviewed.
-It can help breastfeeding mothers to relax and unripe papayas are said to be the most effective.
+Papaya is an Asian favourite among foods to increase breast milk production, although their effects have only been recently medically reviewed.
+It can help breastfeeding mothers relax, and unripe papayas are said to be the most effective.
 You can eat it raw with cereal or yogurt or have it as a salad.

 However, mothers who are still in their pregnancy should avoid unripe papaya as it can induce labour.

-Asparagus is high in Vitamin A, Vitamin K and fibre and it is one of the essential foods for nursing mothers as it can increase lactation and her supply of milk.
+Asparagus is high in vitamin A, vitamin K and fibre, thus, it is one of the essential foods for nursing mothers as it can increase lactation and her supply of milk.

 You can steam it or cook it with other vegetables as part of a healthy meal.

-Red dates can be found in many confinement foods and is one of the best-known foods for a breastfeeding mom.
-It has high tryptophan levels which is a type of amino acid that can boost your lactation and boost prolactin levels to increase your supply of milk.
+Red dates can be found in many confinement foods and are one of the best-known foods for a breastfeeding mom.
+It has high tryptophan levels, which is a type of amino acid that can boost your lactation and boost prolactin levels to increase your supply of milk.

 You can have this food as a snack in between meals or eat it as part of a salad.